Many-body bound states and induced interactions of charged impurities in a bosonic bath

-Since the first observation of a single ion in a radiofrequency trap~\cite{Toschek1980}, trapped ions have proven to be an excellent testbed to verify predictions of quantum theory as, e.g., quantum jumps~\cite{quantumjumpshh,quantumjumpsusa} and the Zeno effect~\cite{quantumzeno}, but also to trigger various fields of research and technology such as atomic clocks, quantum computation and simulation~\cite{rmp-ions,SchneiderRPP12}.
-Nowadays, tens of ions can be isolated and individually manipulated to implement quantum computing schemes and simulate spin models.
-Quantum circuits based on one- and two-qubit gates are routinely accomplished in laboratories~\cite{czqc,smqc}.
-Ion logic gates usually require the ions to be sufficiently cold to ensure that the vibrational quantum number $n$ satisfies the condition $\eta\sqrt{n+1}\ll 1$, where $\eta$ is the Lamb-Dicke parameter.
-With the increasing complexity of the algorithms and thereby with the increasing number of gates, this condition becomes harder to meet as the ions will inevitably be heated by the applied laser pulses.
+Since the first observation of a single ion in a radiofrequency trap~\cite{Toschek1980}, trapped ions have proven to be an excellent testbed to verify predictions of quantum theory as, e.g., quantum jumps~\cite{quantumjumpshh,quantumjumpsusa} and the Zeno effect~\cite{quantumzeno}, but also to trigger various fields of research and technology such as atomic clocks, quantum computation and simulation~\cite{rmp-ions,SchneiderRPP12,kokail2019self,daley2022practical}.
+Nowadays, tens of ions can be isolated and individually manipulated to implement quantum computing schemes and simulate spin models~\cite{monroe2021programmable}.
+Quantum circuits based on one- and two-qubit gates are routinely accomplished in laboratories~\cite{kielpinski2002architecture,egan2021fault,postler2022demonstration}.
+Ion logic gates usually require the ions to be sufficiently cold vibrationally.
+With the increasing complexity of the algorithms and thereby the number of required gates, this condition becomes harder to meet as the ions will inevitably be heated by the applied laser pulses.
 A possible solution to this issue is to use another quantum system as a coolant such that the ions are kept sufficiently cold to ensure fault tolerance.
-Here, atom-ion quantum mixtures are a prominent candidate since ultracold gases easily reach sub-$\mu$K temperatures.
+Atom-ion quantum mixtures are a prominent candidate here since ultracold gases easily reach sub-$\mu$K temperatures.
 Theoretical studies have shown that cooling of ions to the $s$-wave regime in the presence of micromotion can be made efficient by choosing a large ion-to-atom mass ratio~\cite{Cetina2012,KrychPRA15,Oghittu_PRA21}.
 Such studies, however, do not take into account the possibility of the formation of many-body bound states~\cite{CotePRL02,SchurerPRL17,Gregory2021,georg2021}, whose occurrence substantially affects the properties of the mixture. \\